mindbergh/BitTorrentOnUDP/readme.txt

   and a ssthresh of 64.
 The window size is changing at the time of receiving ACK packet and the changing value depends on the current state of sending peer, which is either slow start or congestion avoidance.
-4 When a peer receive a DATA packet, it is able to, according to the seqence number of DATA packet, generate corresponding ACK packet and decide whether to store the data or drop it.
+4 When a peer receive a DATA packet, it is able to, according to the sequence number of DATA packet, generate corresponding ACK packet and decide whether to store the data or drop it.
-5 A peer is able to maintain a upload pool and a download pool with given number of connections
+5 A peer is able to maintain a upload pool and a download pool with given number of connections.
+6 when there’s a timeout occurred(10 seconds no response), the downloading peer is able to find other available peers to re-start download.